-I was never a girl who wears makeup to the beach, but since my obsession with makeup progresses, this trip to Miami I started thinking, why not?
-At the end of the day, it takes only a few minutes to do a light beach makeup that will elevate your entire look.
-If you know how to choose the right waterproof and sweatproof products, beach makeup is super simple and lasts all day long.
+I was never a girl who wears makeup to the beach.
+But since my obsession with makeup progresses, I started thinking, why not?
+It takes only a few minutes to do a light beach makeup that will elevate your entire look.
+If you know how to choose the right waterproof and sweatproof makeup, beach makeup is super simple and lasts all day long.

 Never Forget Sunscreen

-For the last decade, I’ve experimented with so many sun protective lotions, sprays, and serums that I feel confident recommending you some of my all-time favorites.
+For the last decade, I’ve experimented with so many sun-protective lotions, sprays, and serums that I feel confident recommending you some of my all-time favorites.
 But again, it’s up to you to re-apply SPF every few hours.

 Powder Your T-Zone

-Mineral powders I love:
+Mineral powders to try:

 Skip on Blush, Use a Bronzer Instead

-In fact, every time I look back on my old beach photos, it looks like my cheeks are burned—because of the amount of blush that I’m wearing.
+In fact, every time I look back on my old beach photos, it looks like my cheeks are burned.
+Because of the amount of blush that I’m wearing.
 This time around, I’m all about bronzers—but very light ones, that are designed specifically for pale skin girls like me.

 Best bronzers for pale skin girls:

 Ditch Eyeshadow, Go Big on Lashes

 Another makeup product that you don’t necessarily need on the beach is an eyeshadow.
-I know, it looks so pretty when you match the color of your swimsuit with an eyeshadow—and add some glitter on top, but with all the swimming and re-applying sunscreen, wearing an eyeshadow is just not practical.
+I know, it looks so pretty when you match the color of your swimsuit with an eyeshadow.
+But with all the swimming and re-applying sunscreen, wearing eyeshadow is just not practical.

 My favorite waterproof mascaras:

 The Eye Brow Strategy

-Finally, the only feature of your face that is worth applying a full makeup on is eyebrows.
-Trust me: even if you are not wearing an eye makeup at all and don’t bother to apply a lipstick, defined eyebrows will make your entire face look fresher and put together.
+Finally, the only feature of your face that is worth applying full makeup on is eyebrows.
+Trust me: even if you are not wearing eye makeup at all and don’t bother to apply lipstick, defined eyebrows will make your entire face look fresher and put together.

 These are my go-to durable brow products:

 Avoid Lip Gloss, Use Tinted Balm Instead

 One of the major beauty pet peeves for me is a sticky lip gloss.
 Especially, when I’m wearing my hair down.
 I just can’t stand when my hair sticks to my lips and ruins both my makeup and a hairstyle.
-It’s a bit too much to wear a liquid lipstick on the beach though so I found the solution to avoid both of those lip products.
+It’s a bit too much to wear liquid lipstick on the beach though so I found the solution to avoid both of those lip products.